-The EB Middle School hosted its third TEDxYouth@EB conference in November.
+The EB Middle School hosted its fourth TEDxYouth@EB conference in November.
 This year, ten students presented talks inspired by the theme “The Age of Amazement”.
 The months of preparation and rehearsal that went into each of the talks showed that morning.
 Every presentation came from personal experience and passion for an idea.
 The 7th and 8th graders who took the stage demonstrated compelling focus and stage presence that kept a room full of peers rapt.
 All the while being videotaped for TEDx!
 The participants had one shot and did amazing work.

 The event was kicked off by EB parent and animal conservationist JG Collomb who dedicated his life to working with the animals and people of Africa.
 The second speaker was EB Alum class of 2000 Eli Marienthal who asked the core questions, "Who are you?" and "What are your here for?"
 Eli took his audience on a journey of self-discovery and invited people to think about our own "personal ripples."
 Watch his talk and all the other talks here.